Computer and Electronics Recycling

 Doorstep Pickup Options

 The process is as easy as texting ‘PICKUP’ to 757-70-FETCH (757-703-3824) and scheduling a curbside pickup.
-There is a curbside convenience fee of $10 per pickup, and select electronics may be subject to a fee.
+Retrievr charges a base $12.50 doorstep fee, plus convenience fees for items that are particularly hard to collect or dispose of.
 More details can be found at Retrievr’s website.

 Vietnam Veterans of America